GabiSardarov/Captive-analog-web-portal-TbilisiFreeWifi-/README.md

 This project is for testing and educational purposes.
 Use it only against your own networks and devices.
 I don't take any responsibility for what you do with this program.

 # Description
-HTML Captive portal for Tbilisi free Wi-Fi analog web page data scraper.
+HTML Captive portal for Tbilisi free Wi-Fi analog web page data receiver.

 Has 4 ways of signing-in with buttons.